|Delinquency Offenses||Download interpretations for all offenses [PDF]|

 The cumulative disparity experienced by minority youth at any decision point in the juvenile justice system is a combination of the disparities introduced at prior decision points and that added by the decision point of interest.
 Studying the set of Relative Rate Indices for a specific decision process enables us to see the unique contributions made by each decision point to the overall disparity in the system.
 Some decisions (those with Relative Rate Indices greater than 1.0) increase disparity in the system.
 Some decisions (those with Relative Rate Indices equal to 1.0) neither increase nor decrease disparity but maintain the level of disparity that resulted from prior decisions.
 And some decisions (those with Relative Rate Indices less than 1.0) reduce the level of disparity in the system.

-With this background, we can review the set of Relative Rate Indices (RRI) that capture disproportionate minority contact (DMC) in the juvenile justice system’s handling of delinquency cases in 2009.
+With this background, we can review the set of Relative Rate Indices (RRI) that capture disproportionate minority contact (DMC) in the juvenile justice system’s handling of delinquency cases in 2010.
 The decision point that contributed the most to the overall level of disparity in the system is the point of arrest.
-The Relative Rate Index of the arrest decision point was significantly greater than 1.0 when comparing the overall minority arrest rate to that of white youth.
-This RRI of 1.8 means that the minority youth arrest rate was about 80% greater than the white arrest rate.
-The arrest decision’s RRI is even greater (2.2) when comparing black youth to white youth.
-The arrest RRI for American Indian or Alaskan Native (AIAN) youth indicates that the arrest rates for AIAN and white youth were equal, suggesting there was little racial disparity at the arrest stage for these two groups.
-The arrest RRI for Asian, Hawaiian, or Pacific Islander (AHPI) youth (0.3) indicates that their arrest rate was far below that of white youth, signifying an arrest disparity for these two groups that brings a disproportionately smaller number of AHPI youth into the juvenile justice system for a delinquency offense.
+The Relative Rate Index of the arrest decision point was substantially greater than 1.0 when comparing the overall minority arrest rate to that of white youth.
+This RRI of 1.6 means that the minority youth arrest rate was 60% greater than the white arrest rate.
+The arrest decision’s RRI is even greater (2.1) when comparing black youth to white youth.
+The arrest RRI for American Indian or Alaskan Native (AIAN) youth indicates that the arrest rate for AIAN youth (0.8) was slightly below that of white youth, suggesting an arrest disparity for these two groups that brings fewer AIAN youth into the juvenile justice system.
+Similarly, the arrest RRI for Asian, Hawaiian, or Pacific Islander (AHPI) youth (0.3) indicates that their arrest rate was far below that of white youth, signifying an arrest disparity for these groups that brings a disproportionately smaller number of AHPI youth into the juvenile justice system for a delinquency offense.

 There are several possible reasons for these racial disparities at the point of arrest.
 For example, minority youth may commit delinquencies at a greater rate than white youth, with the greater arrest rate simply reflecting these behavioral differences.
 It may also be that even when minority and white youth commit crimes at similar rates, the crimes of minority youth are more likely to be reported to law enforcement, also resulting in a higher arrest rate.
 Or it could be that even when both groups commit crimes at similar rates and these crimes are equally likely to be reported to law enforcement, law enforcement is more likely to arrest minority youth.
 Using only data available for calculating the RRI, it is not possible to determine which or how much each of these factors contribute to racial disparities reflected by the RRIs at the arrest decision point.